The Best Crispy Halloumi Fries

 Just remember though that they are at their very best when first out of the pan!

-I also have a sort of expert how to cook halloumi guide.
-With pro tips, lots more halloumi recipes, and more.
-I hope you check this out too!
+You might also like these fried halloumi bites (perfect for parties).
+These 15-minute crispy halloumi burgers are the simplest, tastiest veggie burgers ever.
+I also have a sort of expert how to cook halloumi guide, with pro tips, more halloumi recipes, and more.

 More easy Mediterranean appetizers